Big Cypress, Florida: Villages

 The proposed development, of about 1800 acre, is the southernmost community within the town of Big Cypress, about one mile away from the Florida Panther National Wildlife Refuge.
 The village was approved by the Collier County Planning Commission in 2021.

+However, in early 2024, plans for the construction of Bellmar were halted by a federal judge, due to its close proximity to the Wildlife Refuge.

 Controversy

 The three Big Cypress villages will be within the environmentally sensitive Rural Lands Stewardship Area (RLSA).

 Major concerns surround the development's impact on the endangered Florida panther.
 According to wildlife experts, the project will destroy around 2,000 acres of land that are essential for the continued survival of the already declining population.
+Another significant concern surrounding the development is the potential increase in Panther-vehicle mortality, which is already a leading cause of Florida panther deaths.